finmath/finmath-lib-opencl-extensions/README.md

 ### RandomVariable

-A `RandomVariableOpenCLFactory` is provided, which can be injected in any finmath lib model/algorithm using a random variable factory to construct `RandomVariable` objects.
-Objects created from this factory or from objects created from this factory perform their calculation on the GPU.
+A `RandomVariableOpenCLFactory` is provided (implementing `RandomVariableFactory`), which can be injected in any finmath lib model/algorithm using a random variable factory to construct `RandomVariable` objects.

+Objects created from this factory or from objects created from this factory perform their calculation on the OpenCL device (GPU).

 The implementation supports type priorities (see http://ssrn.com/abstract=3246127 ) and the default priority of `RandomVariableOpenCL` is 20.
 For example: operators involving CPU and GPU vectors will result in GPU vectors.

 The `RandomVariableOpenCLFactory` can be combined with *algorithmic differentiation* AAD wrappers, for example `RandomVariableDifferentiableAAD`, to allow algorithmic differentiation together with calculations performed on the GPU.
 For the type priority: objects allowing for algorithmic differentiation (AAD) have higher priority, AAD on GPU has higher priority than AAD on CPU.

-### BrownianMotion

-In addition, objects of type `BrownianMotion` are also taking the role of a factory for objects of type `RandomVariable`.
-Thus, injecting the `BrownianMotionOpenCL` into classes consuming a `BrownianMotion` will result in finmath-lib models performing their calculations on the GPU - seamlessly.

 Distribution
 -------------------------------------